gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for verifying Gradle wrapper distribution download against SHA-256 hash

-It is now possible to verify the integrity of the Gradle distribution downloaded by the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) against a known SHA-256 hash.
+It is now possible to verify the integrity of the Gradle distribution downloaded by the [Gradle wrapper](userguide/gradle_wrapper.html) against a known SHA-256 hash.

 To enable wrapper verification you need only specify a `distributionSha256Sum` property in your project's `gradle-wrapper.properties` file.

     distributionSha256Sum=e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855

+Please see section [62.2.
+Verification of downloaded Gradle distributions](userguide/gradle_wrapper.html#sec:verification) of the User Guide for more information.

 This feature was contributed by [Dominik Schürmann](https://github.com/dschuermann).